La Marzocco GS3 Review: Should You Get the AV or the MP?

 The GS 3 uses a saturated brew group instead of the E61 groups you’ll see on most prosumer espresso machines.
 Compared with the E61, saturated groups provide better brew temperature stability and consistent pre-infusion and extraction (1).

-The GS 3 is a dual boiler espresso machine with stainless steel boilers.
+The GS 3 is a dual boiler espresso machine with stainless steel boilers and it is even the best double boiler espresso machine we’ve tried.
 The 50-ounce brew boiler uses a PID, controlled by a digital display, to ensure boiler temperature consistency, and the sizeable 118-ounce steam boiler produces impressive pressure.

 The high-end rotary vane pump at the heart of the machine, combined with an upgraded vibration-damping design, makes the GS3 exceptionally quiet, even with the Linea Mini.
 This pump is compatible with direct plumbing if you’d instead not make use of the 85-ounce water reservoir.

 This is a perfect place to discuss the two models of the GS 3, the Auto Volumetric (AV) and the Manual Paddle (MP).
 The former offers more manual control, while the latter is easier to use.

 - The AV, which costs a few hundred dollars less, is a fully automatic espresso machine.
 There are four programmable buttons for different extractions, and the pre-infusion is pre-programmed.
 It’s simple to get reliably great espresso, but you miss out on one of this machine’s best features, flow rate profiling (2).